-Dr. Bar-Shalita, Department of Occupational Therapy at the School of Health Professions, completed her PhD at the Hebrew University of Jerusalem and her postdoctoral training at the University of Southern California.
+at the School of Health Professions, completed her PhD at the Hebrew University of Jerusalem and her postdoctoral training at the University of Southern California.
 She is actively translating the knowledge evolved in her lab to the clinical field.
-Sensory modulation dysfunction We all share the same physical environments, yet for some of us these severely attenuate our efficient function and wellbeing.
-This condition is termed sensory modulation dysfunction (SMD). characterizing about 10% of the general population.
+Dr. Bar-Shalita, Department of Occupational Therapy Sensory modulation dysfunction We all share the same physical environments, yet for some of us severely attenuate our efficient function and wellbeing.
+This condition is termed sensory modulation dysfunction (SMD), characterizing about 10% of the general population.
 Dr. Bar-Shalita is the first to apply a unique approach by the coupling of sensory and domains pain using neurophysiology and psychophysical methods.
-Through this approach, Dr. Bar-Shalita found that SMD is linked to disorders such as substance use disorder and chronic pain, which further served developina novel mechanism-based therapeutic modalities. currently under testing.
+Through this approach, Dr. Bar-Shalita found that SMD is linked to disorders such as substance use disorder and chronic pain, which further served developing novel mechanism-based therapeutic modalities. currently under testing.
 Prof. Orit Bart

-Autism spectrum disorder Children with autism experience stress in diverse life situations.
-The common most stressprovoking situations are engagement in social interaction and exposure to tactile stimuli.
-Dr. Bart aims to brain assess engagement during different play settings (solitary play vs. dyadic play) and during exposure to different tactile stimuli (direct - physiology vs. indirect -cognitive) in children with Autism.
+Autism spectrum disorder Children with autism experience stress diverse life situations.
+The most common stressprovoking situations are engagement in social interaction and exposure to tactile stimuli.
+Dr. Bart aims to brain assess engagement during different play settings (solitary play vs. dyadic play) and during exposure to different tactile stimuli (direct - physiology indirect -cognitive) in children with autism.
 This Dr. Bart is a faculty member at the Department of Occupational Therapy in the School of Health Professions.
 She holds a Ph.D. in health professions and performed her post-doctoral training at Haifa University.
 She is Chair of the Department of Occupational Therapy.
-Bart is a member of the International Advisory Council for Children with Developmental Coordination Disorder (DCD) and of the Israeli Association of Occupational Therapy and the American Occupational Therapy Association. is step towards better understanding of the physiological and cognitive-emotional underlying mechanism atypical sensory responsiveness and social interaction.
-To overcome the challenge of assessing young children with Autism Dr. Bart used an electrophysiological marker for sustained attention, the Brain engagement index, of which is an easy-to-use, reliable, and valid tool.
+Bart is a member of the International Advisory Council for Children with Developmental Coordination Disorder (DCD) and of the Israeli Association of Occupational Therapy and the American Occupational Therapy Association. is a step towards a better understanding of the physiological and cognitive-emotional underlying mechanism atypical sensory responsiveness and social interaction.
+To overcome the challenge of assessing children with voung autism, Dr. Bart uses an electro-physiological marker for sustained attention. the Brain engagement index, which is an easy-to-use, reliable, and valid tool.
 Prof. Hagit Eldar-Finkelman

-GSK-3 and neurodegeneration

-The research in Prof. Eldar-Finkelman's laboratory is focused on the development of new innovative therapeutics addressing unmet needs in the neurodegenerative disorders arena. А particular interest is given to the protein kinase. glycogen synthase kinase-3 (GSK-3), as a prominent drug target for treating neurodegeneration.
-They combine expertise in chemistry, biology, and computational modeling to

-Prof. Eldar-Finkelman obtained her BSc in Chemistry from the Hebrew University of Jerusalem, and her MSc in Physical Chemistry and PhD in Life Sciences at the Weizmann Institute.
+GSK-3 and neurodegeneration The research in Prof. Eldar-Finkelman's laboratory is focused on the development of new innovative therapeutics addressing unmet needs in the neurodegenerative disorders arena. particular interest is given protein kinase. glycogen synthase kinase-3 (GSK-3), as a prominent drug target for treating neurodegeneration.
+They combine expertise biology, chemistry, and computational modeling to Prof. Eldar-Finkelman obtained her BSc in Chemistry from the Hebrew University of Jerusalem, and her MSc in Physical Chemistry and PhD in Life Sciences at the Weizmann Institute.
 Her postdoctoral work was conducted with the Nobel Prize Laureate Edwin G. Krebs at the University of Washington in Seattle.
 She then became an Assistant Professor at the Harvard Medical School in the Division of Women's Health and then joined TAU.
 Eldar-Finkelman was a visiting scientist at MBL Woods Hole, Cape Code; EMBL-EBI Hinxton, UK; Perelman School of Medicine, University of Pennsylvania, Philadelphia; and at Rockefeller University, NYC.
-Her academic activity includes, representing the university in the Inter-University Forum for Medical Sciences, in the National Council for Experiments in Animals Subjects, and in the State Control Committee in the Knesset.
-Chair of the Faculty committee for PhD studies and of the University Committee for Animal Care and Ethics.
-She is part of the Taube-Koret Global Collaboration in Neurodegenerative Diseases.
+Her academic activity includes, representing the university in the Inter-University Forum for Medical Sciences, in the National Council for Experiments in Animals Subjects, and in the State Control Committee in the Knesset, Chair of the Faculty committee for PhD studies and of the University Committee for Animal Care and Ethics.
+She is part of the Taube-Koret Global Collaboration in Neurodegenerative Diseases. https://heflab.com/ design drugs with unique inhibition modality.

-https://heflab.com/

-design drugs with unique inhibition modality.
 The team's goal is to ultimately produce beneficial therapeutics for clinical practice.

-TAU Faculty of Medicine

 Prof. Illana Gozes